VitorVilela7/SMW-SA1-Pack/docs/known-issues.md

 * Probably... more coming.

 ## ZSNES
+* (!)
+SA-1 -> SNES IRQ may cause some split second graphical glitch around status bar.
+This can be noted when collecting coins, hitting blocks and running special HDMA code against the level.
 * The SA-1 CPU is 42% slower than the nominal 10.74 MHz clock.
 It's clocked at ~6.18 MHz instead.
 * Random crashes and freezes are often common, with an unknown reason for that.
 * It's not possible to execute code on I-RAM nor BW-RAM.
 Applies to both SA-1 CPU and SNES CPU.
 To workaround, code must be placed and executed on the W-RAM.